MurtazaA2010/MurtazaA2010/README.md

 ## :sassy_man:  About me
-- :school: I am a Full Stack Web developer
+- :school: I am a Mern Stack Web developer and an ML Developer
-- :technologist: I love using Software as a solution for every `Problem`
+- :technologist: I love using logic and math as a solution for every `Problem`
-- :computer: I am a coder
+- :computer: I am a programmeer
 - :student: I’m currently learning: 'ML and CP'
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`,this is [MY RESUME](https://drive.google.com/file/d/1-ZaYx5YcdDuObxPa9Uk92z3GUop5zciB/view?usp=sharing).
 - :nerd_face: Always `learning new things`